- Wiring Mini Split Inside Control Wires

 Each type works well and is often a personal preference on which to use.

-When I install a unit, I almost always use liquid-tight, which is very flexible and easy to use.
+When I install a unit, I almost always use liquid-tight and PVC, with both very flexible and easy to use.

 The main goal of the conduit is to protect the wire from the elements.